DataFire/Integrations/integrations/generated/amazonaws_codecommit/README.md

 ### PutRepositoryTriggersOutput
 * PutRepositoryTriggersOutput `object`: Represents the output of a put repository triggers operation.
   * configurationId [RepositoryTriggersConfigurationId](#repositorytriggersconfigurationid)

+### ReferenceDoesNotExistException
+* ReferenceDoesNotExistException `object`: The specified reference does not exist.
+You must provide a full commit ID.

+### ReferenceName
+* ReferenceName `string`

+### ReferenceNameRequiredException
+* ReferenceNameRequiredException `object`: A reference name is required, but none was provided.

+### ReferenceTypeNotSupportedException
+* ReferenceTypeNotSupportedException `object`: The specified reference is not a supported type.

+### RelativeFileVersionEnum
+* RelativeFileVersionEnum `string` (values: BEFORE, AFTER)

 ### RepositoryDescription
 * RepositoryDescription `string`